 Spanish legislative election results for Galicia are available in Elections to the Spanish Congress of Deputies.

-For information about the electoral system of the Autonomous Community of Euskadi, which also held an autonomic election on Sunday, September 25, 2016, visit Elections to the Basque Parliament.
+For information about the electoral system of the Autonomous Community of Euskadi, which will also hold an autonomic election on Sunday, July 12, 2020, visit Elections to the Basque Parliament.

 The Galician Parliament consists of a single house, composed of 75 members directly elected by universal adult suffrage for a four-year term of office.
 Each one of Galicia's four provinces - A Coruña, Lugo, Ourense (Orense) and Pontevedra - is a constituency entitled to an initial minimum of ten seats; the remaining 35 seats are distributed among the four provinces in proportion to their population.